martinopiaggi/Gambetto/Documents/game design document.md

 ```

 - Utilities:
-- Several utility scripts for constants, debugging, and movement directions, among others.
+  Several utility scripts for constants, debugging, and movement directions, among others.
 These are crucial for game functionality and development efficiency.

-- Sounds
+- Sounds:
-- Audio files for theme music and sound effects, which will contribute to the game's ambiance and player feedback.
+  Audio files for theme music and sound effects, which will contribute to the game's ambiance and player feedback.

 ## Deadlines